elektronomikon/raspi_gpib_driver/README.md

 extract linux-gpib with folder names in the new folder:

-`  tar xzf linux-gpib-4.0.3.tar.gz`
+`  tar xzf linux-gpib-4.1.0.tar.gz`

 configure linux-gpib:

-`  cd linux-gpib-4.0.3`
+`  cd linux-gpib-4.1.0`

 `  ./configure`

-this creates the needed build files
+this creates the needed build files.
+Apply the patch to add the gpio driver:

-change back to the other folder and apply the patch with:

-`  cd ..`

-`  patch -p0 < RasPi_GPIB_driver.patch`
+`  patch -p1 < gpio_driver_4.1.0.patch`

 build linux-gpib

-`cd linux-gpib-4.0.3`

 `  make`